concord-consortium/lara/lara-typescript/README.md

 Other API that is meant to be used by LARA itself is exposed to global/window object under `LARA` namespace.

-Old-style LARA code (usually HAML pages or some CoffeeScript files) can reference `LARA.InternalAPI`, `LARA.InteractiveAPI` and `LARA.PageItemAuthoring` functions directly.
+Old-style LARA code (usually HAML pages or some CoffeeScript files) can reference `LARA.Plugins`, `LARA.Events`, `LARA.InteractiveAPI` and `LARA.PageItemAuthoring` functions directly.
+Note that every diretory in lara-typescript has its own `index.ts` file.
+These are functions that are exported to `LARA.Plugins/Events/InteractiveAPI/etc` modules.